wp-plugins/event-registration/readme.txt

 == Change Log ==

+= Version 6.00.07 =
+* changed DB Installation and Upgrade to simplfly and condition upgrading
+* Added sponsor section
+* Moved all admin scripts and style to enqueue.

 = Version 6.00.06 =
 * changed DB uninstall feature from a hidden deactivate feature to a menu choice.